olebole/python-cpl/doc/recipe.rst

 .. attribute:: Recipe.__name__

-   Recipe name
+   Recipe name.

-.. attribute:: Recipe.__file__
+.. autoinstanceattribute:: Recipe.__file__

    Shared library file name.

 .. autoattribute:: Recipe.__author__
 .. autoattribute:: Recipe.__email__
 .. autoattribute:: Recipe.__copyright__
 .. autoattribute:: Recipe.description
 .. autoattribute:: Recipe.version
 .. autoattribute:: Recipe.cpl_version
 .. autoattribute:: Recipe.cpl_description
 .. attribute:: Recipe.output_dir

    Output directory if specified, or :obj:`None`.
 The recipe will write the output files into this directory and return their file names.
 If the directory does not exist, it will be created before the recipe is executed.
 Output files within the output directory will be silently overwritten.
 If no output directory is set, the recipe call will result in :class:`pyfits.HDUList` result objects.
 The output directory may be also set as parameter in the recipe call.

 .. attribute:: Recipe.temp_dir

    Base directory for temporary directories where the recipe is executed.
 The working dir is created as a subdir with a random file name.
 If set to :obj:`None`, the system temp dir is used.
 Defaults to :literal:`'.'`.

 .. attribute:: Recipe.threaded

    Specify whether the recipe should be executed synchroniously or as an extra process in the background.

    .. seealso:: :ref:`parallel`

-.. attribute:: Recipe.tag
+.. autoattribute:: Recipe.tag

-   Default tag when the recipe is called.
-This is set automatically only if the recipe provided the information about input tags.
-Otherwise this tag has to be set manually.

 .. autoattribute:: Recipe.tags
 .. autoattribute:: Recipe.output

-.. attribute:: memory_dump
+.. attribute:: Recipe.memory_dump

    If set to 1, a memory dump is issued to stdout if the memory was not totally freed after the execution.
 If set to 2, the dump is always issued.
 Standard is 0: nothing dumped.

 Recipe parameters